 Within Cogwatch, after much evolution, the most clearly expected visible product is the NIBP (Non Invasive Blood Pressure) module.
-The innovations perceived in this device are two folds: On one side, the measurement procedure itself, based on a variation of the Oscillometric method, that allows:
+The innovations perceived in this device are two folds: On one side, the measurement procedure itself, based on a variation of the Oscillometric method that allows:

-- Quicker measurements (15 -30 seconds instead of 45+ seconds with the traditional way, - High ergonomic specifications, as a result of the very demanding requirements for APRAXIA patients.
+Quicker measurements (15 -30 seconds instead of 45+ seconds with the traditional way,

+- New measurement procedure, that implies a lesser impact on the patient, thus reducing a typical side effect called the White collar syndrome.
+Precision of measurement achieved is thus higher. - High ergonomic specifications, as a result of the very demanding requirements for APRAXIA patients.